euuungb/eungabi/docs/index.md

 ## What is Eungabi?
 Eungabi is a Compose Multiplatform Navigation library which support Platform Native Features like Predictive Back Gesture(Android), Swipe-Back Gesture(iOS), Shared Element Transition(Common).
 This library adopts a screen transition pattern based on NavHost, similar to the Jetpack Navigation library.
-A key difference is that it allows for customization of the Predictive Back animation separately."
+A key difference is that it allows for customization of the Predictive Back animation separately.

 ## Supported targets
 * `android`